Art & Architecture in the Parks

 Fountains: Flanking Race Street in Piatt Park are two circular reflecting pools with granite slabs that mirror the surrounding urban landscape.
 Beneath a curtain of water that flows over the granite surfaces are carved symbols for water, air and land.
 Cincinnati artist Stuart Fink’s fountain was dedicated in 1989 in memory of local delicatessen owner Isadore “Izzy” Kadetz, who died in 1983.

 James Abrams Garfield Monument: At Piatt’s east end is this 1885 bronze-cast monument to the 20th U.S. president, one of six born in Ohio, who was assassinated in 1881.
 It’s the creation of Cincinnati sculptor Charles Henry Niehaus.

 Set on a rise overlooking a reflecting pool, the Rapid Run Park Pavilion, built in 1941, consists of an open arcaded central block flanked by lower wings in a U-shaped plan.
 The coursed ashlar stone walls are punctuated by soldier-coursed window lintels and arches.
 The pavilion was designed by Tietig & Lee.

 This neighborhood park was donated in 1919 by heirs of General Lewis Seasongood.
 The whimsical comfort station takes the form of a stucco-surfaced turret with a conical roof.
 Built in 1930, it was designed by Carl Freund in the Tudor Revival style.

 Stanbery Park (Mt.
 Washington)

-• Caretaker’s Residence: This charming Tudor Revival house was the home of Brigadier general Sanford B. Stanbery, the highest-ranking officer from Hamilton County in World War I for whom the park was named.
+Caretaker’s Residence: In the past, a charming Tudor Revival house was the home of Brigadier general Sanford B. Stanbery, the highest-ranking officer from Hamilton County in World War I for whom the park was named.
 It is built in the Tudor Revival style.

 Theodore m.
 Berry International Friendship Park (Downtown)